maru33luc/FunkoStore/README.md

 Ensure that you have three separate terminals open to run the Angular app, JSON server, and the additional backend server.

-1. In the first terminal, run `npm run start:server` to start the JSON server.
+1. In the first terminal, run `npm start` to start the Angular app.
-2. In the second terminal, run `npm run funkos` to start json-server
+2. In the second terminal, run `npm run funkos` to start json-server.
-3. In the third terminal, go to the `/server` folder and run `npm run start:server` to start the backend server.
+3. In the third terminal, go to the `/server` folder and run `npm start` to start the backend server.

 ## Administrator Credentials